An intrauterine device (IUD) is a type of temporary birth control for women. The device is usually used to prevent pregnancy. It is

 You may experience cramping and bleeding while the IUD is being removed.
 This is normal.

 Be sure to follow any instructions your doctor gave you when you return home after the procedure.
 If you are starting a new contraceptive method, make sure you ask any questions about it.
-If you are going to attempt to become pregnant, begin taking prenatal vitamins.
+If you are going to attempt pregnancy, begin taking prenatal vitamins.

-After arriving home, contact your doctor if any of the following occurs: Severe cramps, pain, or tenderness in your abdomenFever or chillsUnexplained vaginal bleeding or unusual discharge from your vagina
+After arriving home, contact your doctor if any of the following occur: Severe cramps, pain, or tenderness in your abdomenFever or chillsUnexplained vaginal bleeding or unusual discharge from your vagina

 IUD.
 Planned Parenthood website.
 Available at: